The potential for online retail growth

 The US Government has been cataloguing the trend of percentage of ecommerce sales since the first edition of my book was published and you see there has been steady growth since.
 Although the overall percentage of sales is not as high as might be expected.

-US E-commerce sales in 2012 accounted for 5.2 percent of total sales
+US E-commerce sales currently average out at 6.0 percent of total sales

 UK Ecommerce sales growth